speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

 the `POSTGRES_DSN` is pointing to an already existing Postgres service and A records are created for the `ingress-nginx` controller beforehand for a successful Speakeasy installation.

-#### Single Domain per Certificate Constraint
-`cert-manager` will provision a pod per domain to issue the HTTP-01 challenge.
-Since we have a single service routing traffic, each pod will receive a challenge request in round-robin fashion.
-Since the challenge domain usually doesn't match the expected domain for a particular pod, it may take up to a few hours for the challenges to resolve unless the certificates are provisioned serially per domain name.